kenmickles/movielogger/README.md

 movielogger
 =============
-Silly little web app to log movies you watch to Tumblr.
+Silly little web app to log movies you've watched to Tumblr.
 Input a movie name and it'll create a Tumblr video post with a YouTube video of the trailer and a link to the Wikipedia page about the film.

 To setup:
 -------------------